 Mark has written extensively on the Canadian contribution to the Italian Campaign, and is uniquely qualified to lead you on your journey.

 We depart from Canada for our overnight transatlantic flight to Italy, except for those who choose to leave sooner to extend their trip.
 Where available, guests on the group flight will enjoy the luxury of a premium airport departure lounge.

 Upon arrival at Catania Airport we travel south to our hotel in Syracuse, for our first evening and our Welcome Dinner.
 Overnight Syracuse - Mercure Prometeo.
 [D]

 This morning we begin our tour of the battlefields where it all started, at the landing site code named 'Bark West Beach' at Pachino.
 In the early morning hours of July 10, 1943 the amphibious assault went in.
 For the 1st Canadian Division the invasion of Sicily was the first major campaign of WWII - Operation Husky.
 We discuss the landings right at the water's edge, and then move into Pachino to visit the plaques on the local school.

 After landing against Italian coastal units the Canadian troops moved inland through the dusty summer heat.
 We follow their route to Grammichele, where on July 15 they came up against the elite Hermann Göring Division who put up a strong defense before relinquishing the town.
 We pause here for lunch with local-made organic Sicilian wine.

 We continue inland revisiting the efforts of our troops as they engaged the increasingly determined German units, who fought tough delaying actions from vantage points of towering villages and almost impregnable hill positions.
-Overnight Catania - hotel tba.
+Overnight Catania - Four Points by Sheraton.
 [B,L]